Why Do I have a Basement Leak?

 Waterproofing starts on the outside.
 It’s a good idea to do some detective work around your home and look for a few things that might be causing the problem.

 Do you have an irrigation system?
-If so, do the spray heads point toward your house in an area where you are finding a basement leak?
+If so, make the spray heads point toward your house in an area where you are finding a basement leak?
 Or is one of the lines broken and causing a leak?
-Sometimes this happens and if it’s near your foundation, the water can find its way inside.
-These problems can easily be fixed by a professional irrigation company.
-If, after fixing your irrigation system, you are still experiencing a basement leak, then give us a call so we can help.
+Sometimes, this happens, and the water can find its way inside if it's near your foundation.
+A professional irrigation company can easily fix these problems.
+If you are still experiencing a basement leak after fixing your irrigation system, then give us a call so we can help.

-In a 1-inch rain, 1250 gallons of water fall on the roof of a 2,000-square-foot house.
+In a 1-inch rain, 1250 gallons of a waterfall on the roof of a 2,000-square-foot house.
 Without proper grading, as well as proper gutters and downspouts, some of this water flows into the basement because the water is directed toward the perimeter of your foundation.
-Over time, your rain gutters can become damaged and no longer direct the flow of water in the right direction.
-And over time your downspouts can become clogged with debris that has built up, even if you have been cleaning the gutters regularly.
+Over time, your rain gutters can become damaged and no longer direct water flow in the right direction.
+And over time, your downspouts can become clogged with debris that has built up, even if you have been cleaning the gutters regularly.

-If the ground around the foundation is either level or sloping toward the house, then water is being directed toward, rather than away from, your home.
-Often times, during construction the soil around your home has been backfilled without the correct compaction and then it settles.
+If the ground around the foundation is either level or sloping toward the house, then water is directed toward, rather than away from, your home.
+Oftentimes, during construction, the soil around your home has been backfilled without the correct compaction, and then it settles.
 This is especially true under porch and patio stoops where water can pool near your foundation and cause damage.
 We can help you with any grading or drainage issues, even when they involve your porch or stoops.

 Do you notice erosion near your house?
 If water is pooling anywhere around your foundation, it won’t take long until it causes extensive damage.
-Drainage is definitely the culprit with erosion and pooling issues and we are your top choice to fix it.
+Drainage is definitely the culprit for erosion and pooling issues, and we are your top choice to fix it.

 Problems with your foundation walls can allow basement leaks that cause real damage to your home.
-There are several foundation issues that can cause basement leaks listed below.
+Several foundation issues can cause basement leaks listed below.
 We are experienced and experts at solving all your foundation problems permanently.

-As mentioned earlier, in a 1-inch rain, 1,250 gallons of water fall on the roof of a 2,000-square-foot house.
-The below grade water table can also rise when the soil becomes saturated from heavy rain.
+As mentioned earlier, in a 1-inch rain, 1,250 gallons of the waterfall on the roof of a 2,000-square-foot house.
+The below-grade water table can also arise when the soil becomes saturated from heavy rain.
 When that happens, water needs a place to go and finds the path of least resistance and right into your basement if it is not truly waterproofed.

 Poured concrete and block foundation walls usually develop some cracks.
 They can become severe if floor joists aren’t properly connected to the foundation wall, allowing the foundation walls to move.
 Soil settlement also causes some cracking, as does the natural behavior of cement and concrete.
 Places where walls meet rigid structures, like a fireplace, often crack also.
 And since water finds the path of least resistance, cracks are an easy way for water to leak into your basement.

-Many homes have no foundation drainage system at all, while others have an old, failing or inadequate drain tile.
-Building codes have changed so many times over the years in our area and any one of those scenarios could be true for your home.
-It is essential for your home to have an adequate and properly functioning exterior drainage solution for your foundation to permanently remain waterproof.
+Many homes have no foundation drainage system, while others have an old, failing, or inadequate drain tile.
+Building codes have changed so many times over the years in our area, and any one of those scenarios could be true for your home.
+Your home needs to have an adequate and properly functioning exterior drainage solution for your foundation to remain waterproof permanently.
 True waterproofing involves the installation of a proper foundation drainage solution.